jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'>Import Instructor in NSPS</h3>
 <p align="justify"> Successfully imported uses, employee and instructor in NSPS.
-First I have created   </p>
+First I have created User, Employee.
+I edited the file of instructors.
+In the original data of instructor
+which was provided by vishal , the courses and groups were in different format so I edited all the data in the file as per courses and instructor doctype requirements.  </p>

 <!----------------------------------------------------------------------------------------------------------------------------->